of the Peace Research Institute Frankfurt (PRIF) in Frankfurt/M.

 § 2 Office

-The foundation keeps its offices in Frankfurt/M. There is a branch office in Berlin.
+The foundation keeps its offices in Frankfurt/M. It can keep a branch office in Berlin.

 § 3 Purpose of the Foundation